 This game has a prerelease article

 Pokémon Colosseum is a weird combination of Final Fantasy and Pokémon.
 GOTTA SAVE 'EM ALL, MAN!

 Fix this article.
 Also, there's supposedly a ton of unused text, plus Japan-only e-Reader content, and much more.

 This might be different in the PAL version.
 There also is a debug_menu.fsys file in the ISO, investigate this.

 There is a small debug function that can be activated with the following Action Replay codes:

 With the code activated, pressing D-Pad Up will show or hide a bar that has Japanese instructions on how to use the debug function.
 Pressing the L button will cycle between pause (instant stop), slow (low frame rate), and play (regular speed).
 Pressing R will pause the game, like when pressing L sometimes, but is more accessible and doesn't need to be cycled to.

 Extra Shadow Pokémon

-Kecleon, Minun, Spoink, Baltoy, Castform, Psyduck, Teddiursa, Wobbuffet, Wailmer, Porygon2, Xatu, Whiscash, and Magcargo.
-Baltoy, Teddiursa, Magcargo, and (technically) Psyduck and Xatu were introduced as Shadow Pokémon in the sequel Pokémon XD: Gale of Darkness.
+Kecleon, Minun, Spoink, Baltoy, Castform, Psyduck, Teddiursa, Wobbuffet, Wailmer, Porygon2, Xatu and Whiscash cannot be obtained as Shadow Pokémon.
+Baltoy, Teddiursa, Magcargo, and (technically) Psyduck and Xatu, however were introduced as Shadow Pokémon in the sequel Pokémon XD: Gale of Darkness.